Christmas dinner: Brazil

 In Brazil, the Christmas meal is quite a feast, (served in the evening on 24 December) offering large quantities of food, such as a wide variety of dishes which include roast turkey, fresh vegetables, luscious fruits and Brazil nuts.
 Accompanying these are bowls of colorful rice and platters filled with ham and fresh salad (sometimes cold potato salad is also served).
 Also, some parts of Brazil feature roast pork or chicken.
 Red wine, white wine, and apple cider are common alcoholic beverages.
 Other Christmas items include a variety of desserts such as lemon tart, nuts pie, chocolate cake and also Panettone.

 Peru

 On Christmas Eve (Noche Buena), the extended family join for a dinner of roast turkey and white rice seasoned with garlic.
 Roast potatoes and cooked sweetened apple puree are often served as well.
 The main dessert is panettone.
 It is usually accompanied by a cup of thick hot chocolate.
 Less common desserts include a special marzipan made out of Brazil nuts (due to the scarcity and expense of almonds in Peru) and assorted bowls with raisins and peanuts.
 At midnight, a toast is made, and good wishes and hugs are exchanged.
 A designated person runs to put Child Jesus in the Nativity scene.
 Then, the family members take their seats in the dining room while singing Christmas Carols.

+Uruguay

+In Uruguay, Christmas dinner is served on Christmas Eve.
+The holiday is celebrated with a large family feast, where traditionally asado and other dishes such as vitello tonnato are eaten, along with salads, such as Olivier salad.
+However, the consumption of picada —a fusion of Italian antipasto and Spanish tapas— on Christmas Eve and of asado at Christmas lunch on the 25th has become widespread.
+For dessert, panettone and turrón are eaten, which were introduced to Uruguayan cuisine by Spanish and Italian immigrants in the 19th and 20th centuries.

+At midnight, a toast is made with champagne or cider.